gjTool/gjTool/README.md

 Event：

-on、off、hover、trigger, and other common events,
+on、off、hover、trigger, and other common events，
 The document is loaded:：gjTool(function(){})、gjTool(document).ready(function(){});

 For example: blur focus input load resize scroll unload click dblclick …… and so on.